Bead Glossary A to J

 AURORA BOREALIS (AB)

-This is a micro-thin layer of metal giving a rainbow iridescent finish to a bead.
-First developed for use on crystal by Swarovski when working in association with the fashion designer, Christian Dior, in 1956.
-Now applied widely (not just by Swarovski) and it is extremely popular.
+Often reduced down to AB this is a micro thin layer of metal giving a rainbow Iridescent finish to a crystal or glass bead.
+First developed for use on crystals by Swarovski when working in association with the fashion designer, Christian Dior, in 1956.
+It is extremely popular and is now applied widely by all bead manufacturers.
 This is a durable finish as the metal is permanently bonded with the glass.
 This finish is also known as Rainbow, Iris and Fancy.
+Click to view a selection of our Aurora Borealis Beads.

-Above is a Black Diamond Round Fire Polished Czech Glass Beads with Aurora Borealis finish.
+Above is a set of Black Diamond Round Fire Polished Czech Glass Beads with Aurora Borealis finish.

 AUGHT

 Unit of measurement for Seed Beads.
 It is usually denoted by a number followed by a slash and a zero or a degree sign (e.g. 11/0 or 11°).
 The higher the first number, the smaller the bead.
-To learn more about Seed Beads and Seed Bead sizing read our Guide To Seed Beads
+To learn more about Seed Beads and Seed Bead sizing read our History Of Seed Beads.

 AVENTURINA